 Please view the ‘Funeral’ page for more details.

-My colleagues and I wish to provide continuing support to bereaved families during this difficult time.
-Humanist ceremonies are always very personal and adaptable and therefore various meaningful ways to honour a life and to say goodbye are being explored.
+My colleagues and I continue to support bereaved families during this difficult time.
+Humanist ceremonies are always very personal and adaptable and therefore various meaningful ways to honour a life and to say goodbye have been found.

-As advice changes, we will continue to monitor this, to listen to and adhere to the latest scientific guidance and government instructions.
+As celebrants we have listened to and adhered to all the latest scientific guidance and government instructions.

-I always work closely with the funeral director and together we will be able to advise on the latest restrictions at crematoria and burial grounds.
-For example, this maybe on the numbers able to attend a service, or the possibility of live streaming into mourners’ homes, a direct cremation (no one in attendance) or a memorial service.
+I always work closely with the funeral director and together we will be able to advise on any restrictions at crematoria and burial grounds.
+Including, how to have the service viewed by mourners at home, wherever they are in the world.

 Spoken by Lyra in The Dark Materials by Philip Pullman